Chapter 22: The Cave and Spring of the Elven King

 He closed the book and led me to one of the stone chairs beside the moon pool.
 “Well then, Child of Man, ask me what you have come to ask,” the elf said.
 “We cannot keep our destinies waiting forever.”

-“How long..” he tapped his chin with his hand in thought.
+“How long..” the elf tapped his chin with his hand in thought.
 “I have been in this place since the animals could speak and the men could not.
 This may seem like a long time to someone like yourself, but it is not nearly as long as my mother’s timeless existence.
 She can remember the time before there were stars in the sky.”

 “Someone who has lived as long as I have has borne many names,” the elf said.
 “I am Oberon, Star Gazer, Fortune Teller, and Rune Caller, as well as many others.”